cysouw/diathesis/text/c04_reflexive.md

 \ex.
   "Ach, Johanna, ich glaube, ich habe mich verschlafen.
 (DWDS: Fontane, Theodor: Effi Briest.
 Berlin, 1896.)

-### [ NAL | N-L ] Reflexive accusative drop + locative
+### [ NAL | N–L ] Reflexive accusative drop + locative

-Similar to the previous 'autocausative' alternations, the alternation in \Next[a,b] looks very much like a self-inflicted reflexive construction.
-For actions of the body (like *legen, setzen, stellen*, etc.) the conjunction seems to be perfectly possible, so I currently do not classify this as a special construction.
+Though similar to the previous 'autocausative' alternations, the alternation in \Next[a,b] looks very much like self-inflicted reflexive reference, even the conjunction seems to be perfectly possible \Next[c].
+It needs more investigation whether this alternation is really to be considered as a diathesis.

 \ex.
  \a.
 Er wirft die Kleider aufs Bett.